yoonkeat711/PaymentApp/README.md

 - Break screen into component so that some component could be reuse in other screen.

 ### Challenges
-- Not enough time, 3 days given, Friday got the assesment, Sat afternoon starts the development, maybe I am not efficient
+- Not little more time, 3 days given, Friday got the assesment, Sat afternoon starts the development, maybe I am not efficient and should start even earlier

+### Video